vibur/vibur-dbcp/README.md

-Vibur DBCP is a concurrent, fast, and fully-featured JDBC connection pool, which provides a non-starvation guarantee for application threads, statement caching, slow SQL queries detection and logging, and Hibernate integration, among other features.
+Vibur DBCP is concurrent, fast, and fully-featured JDBC connection pool.
+It provides advanced performance monitoring capabilities (including slow SQL queries detection and logging), a non-starvation guarantee for application threads, statement caching, and Hibernate integration, among other features.

 The project [home page](http://www.vibur.org/) contains a full list of its features, including various configuration examples with Hibernate and Spring, all configuration options, and more.